 Oakland is a very small city located in the state of Nebraska.
 With a population of 1,368 people and just one neighborhood, Oakland is the 147th largest community in Nebraska.
-Oakland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Oakland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Oakland is a blue-collar town, with 36.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Oakland is generally considered to be a blue-collar town.
+36.63% of the Oakland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oakland is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Oakland who work in management occupations (9.62%), sales jobs (9.19%), and office and administrative support (9.05%).

 Because of many things, Oakland is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Oakland really has some of the features that families look for when choosing a good community to raise children.
 Is Oakland perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The education level of Oakland citizens is a little higher than the average for US cities and towns: 23.57% of adults in Oakland have at least a bachelor's degree.
+The population of Oakland overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Oakland, 23.57% have at least a bachelor's degree.

 The per capita income in Oakland in 2022 was $31,885, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $127,540 for a family of four.
 However, Oakland contains both very wealthy and poor people as well.